luiscunhacsc/black-scholes-android-v01/README.md

-# Android Wrapper for Streamlit Applications
+# Done using Android Wrapper for Streamlit Applications

 This project is a lightweight Android wrapper for running any public [Streamlit](https://streamlit.io) app inside a native Android WebView.